“There can be so much to cover in a practice session that it can seem overwhelming.”

 We all know how demotivating it can feel to have much to do yet not know where to begin.

 By setting small, specific goals, though, we can ignite our motivation to practice and be productive day after day.

 3: Pinpoint Three Easy Tasks (15 mins)

 Each task should require 5 minutes or less to master.
 For one task, you might go over a technically simple passage and refine your tone.
 For another, you might iron out your timing in the final measures of a piece.

 The tasks could be from the same composition or from unrelated material.
 No matter, work deliberately through each one, staying focused throughout the 15-minute session; then, pause for a one-minute break.

 2: Choose Two Easy-to-Moderate Tasks (20 mins)

 1: Tackle One Moderate-to-Difficult Task (15-20 mins)

-After a 5-minute break, take up a sixth task that you’ll need about 15 minutes to finish.
+After a 5-minute break, take on a sixth task that you’ll need 15-20 minutes to finish.

 Set Fresh Practice Goals